travelnxt/appacitive-docs/index.md

 Delete requests follow the same practice as get requests for user, the only difference being that the HTTP method type is DELETE, instead of GET.
 Make sure there are no connections with the user you are deleting, otherwise the API will return an error.
 You can use the `deleteconnections` query string parameter if you want to also delete all connections associated with the user.
-There are three ways you could delete the user (the same as retrieving a user), by his `id`, by his `username` or by his `token` generated for him.
+There are three ways in which you could delete the user (the same as retrieving a user), by his `id`, by his `username` or by the `token` generated for him.

 ** Parameters **